3D Compositional Zero-shot Learning with DeCompositional Consensus

 \section{Compositional PartNet Benchmark}

-Zero-shot compositionality in machine learning algorithms has mainly been studied for state-object relations in image datasets like MIT-States\cite{mitstates}, UT-Zappos\cite{utzappos}, AO-CLEVr\cite{causal}, and more recent C-GQA\cite{cge}.
-These datasets have several limitations such as including label noise\cite{mitstates, causal}, lacking visual cues\cite{utzappos, cge}, being too simple\cite{causal}, or missing multilabel information\cite{cge}.
+Zero-shot compositionality in machine learning algorithms has mainly been studied for state-object relations in image datasets like MIT-States \cite{mitstates}, UT-Zappos \cite{utzappos}, AO-CLEVr \cite{causal}, and more recent C-GQA \cite{cge}.
+These datasets have several limitations such as including label noise \cite{mitstates,causal}, lacking visual cues \cite{utzappos,cge}, being too simple \cite{causal}, or missing multilabel information \cite{cge}.

-We argue that 3D part object relations provide an ideal avenue to study zero-shot compositionality, as they tend to be more well-defined albeit challenging.
-There have been several attempts to form a suitable part-based benchmark \cite{chen2009, yi2016} for 3D object understanding.
-Recently, ShapeNet has been extended with fine-grained part labels to form the new dataset PartNet\cite{Mo_2019_CVPR}.
+We believe that 3D part object relations provide an ideal avenue to study zero-shot compositionality, as they tend to be more well-defined albeit challenging.
+There have been several attempts in a part-based benchmark \cite{chen2009,yi2016} for 3D object understanding.
+Recently, ShapeNet has been extended with fine-grained part labels to form the new dataset PartNet \cite{Mo_2019_CVPR}.
 PartNet provides 24 distinct object classes, annotated with fine-grained, instance-level, and hierarchical 3D part information, consisting of around 26K 3D models with over 500K part instances and 128 part classes.
-However, these part class labels are not unified across different object categories, thereby preventing a study into zero-shot compositionality.
-We refine PartNet into \textbf{Compositional PartNet (C-PartNet)} with a new labeling scheme that relates the compositional knowledge between objects by merging and renaming the labels repeated under different names as shown in Figure \ref{fig:dataset}.
+However, these part class labels are not unified across different object categories, preventing a study into zero-shot compositionality.
+We refine PartNet into \textbf{Compositional PartNet (C-PartNet)} with a new labeling scheme that relates the compositional knowledge between objects by merging and renaming the repeated labels as shown in Figure \ref{fig:dataset}.